 Services at headspace are either free or have a low cost.
-This will be confirmed when an appointment is made.

 You may need a Medicare card to access free or low cost services.
 We can help you work out how to apply for a Medicare card or access your Medicare details.